Nervoic/NocInjector-UNITY-DI/Documentation/Injection/[EN] Injection.md

 ## Standard Injection -

 If you register a dependency in a container that is not a component, you can use the **[Inject]** attribute in the dependency's constructor.
-Method injection will also work in this case.
+Method injection not work in this case.

 ## Other
 We also recommend that you read the registration documentation, which describes the registration process in detail.